When A 1031 Exchange Is Not Always The Right Choice

 Man Contemplating a 1031 Exchange

-Here at Realized, we help investors defer their capital gains and depreciation recapture liabilities that arise from the sale of an investment property(ies).
-This is done through a provision in tax code known as a 1031 exchange and here at Realized, this is typically accomplished via investment in one or more 1031 exchange-qualified Delaware Statutory Trust (DST) offerings.
+Here at Realized, we help investors defer their capital gains and depreciation recapture liabilities from the sale of an investment property/properties.
+This is done through a tax code provision known as a 1031 exchange and here at Realized, this is typically accomplished via investment in one or more 1031 exchange-qualified Delaware Statutory Trust (DST) offerings.

-As a quick refresher, investment properties that have appreciated in value are subject to tax on the gains when sold.
+As a refresher, investment properties that have appreciated in value are subject to tax on gains when sold.
 However, if the proceeds from that sale are reinvested in like-kind properties, within the IRS rules of a 1031 exchange, then an investor may defer the taxes that would otherwise be due.
-This strategy allows investors to keep more of their capital working for them and, in theory, allows them to acquire more valuable properties and produce higher cash flow than would be possible if the tax were paid.
+This strategy allows investors to keep more of their capital working for them.
+In theory, this allows them to acquire more valuable properties and produce higher cash flow than would be possible if the tax were paid.

 A DST is a co-ownership structure that qualifies for 1031 exchange purposes and allows for relatively smaller investments in larger properties without landlord responsibilities - for example, exchanging $200,000 from the sale of a rental house for a “share” of a $50 million apartment complex.

 Although 1031 exchanges are our business, we’ll be the first to tell you, they are not always the right decision for an investor.
 So why would an investor choose not to conduct a 1031 exchange?
-Below are eight recent examples I have experienced:
+Below are nine recent examples I have experienced.

 1. Tax liability is tolerable: Sometimes paying taxes is the best decision.

-The first question I typically ask an investor is “have you or your tax advisor calculated your potential tax liability?”
-It’s surprising how many investors do not know the tax liabilities they would be facing but are determined to do a 1031 exchange nevertheless.
+The first question I typically ask an investor is, “Have you or your tax advisor calculated your potential tax liability?”
+It’s surprising how many investors do not know the tax liabilities they would face but are determined to do a 1031 exchange nevertheless.
 As a first step in the potential exchange process, we recommend an investor understand that potential liability.
 If nothing else, this establishes the pain point - is a 1031 a “like to” or “must do” for the investor?

-Investors often have a need or desire to hold cash.
+Investors often need or want cash.
 In order to defer all tax liabilities via a 1031 exchange, an investor must reinvest all equity proceeds from the sale of their relinquished property and acquire equal or greater property value.
-If an investor invests less than 100% all of their equity, they will owe tax on the non-exchanged amount.
-While a partial exchange may be a viable option for some investors, it’s rarely the most economical as tax liabilities from an investment property sale is not a linear equation (in fact it’s possible to receive no tax deferral benefits when reinvesting smaller portions of the proceeds).
-Please note that there may be some ways to get cash out of a valid exchange, stay tuned for our upcoming blog on exchange alternatives and liquidity options.
+If an investor invests less than 100% of their equity, they will owe tax on the non-exchanged amount.
+While a partial exchange may be a viable option for some investors, it’s rarely the most economical as tax liabilities from an investment property sale are not a linear equation (in fact, it’s possible to receive no tax deferral benefits when reinvesting smaller portions of the proceeds).
+Please note that there may be some ways to get cash out of a valid exchange.
+Stay tuned for our upcoming blog on exchange alternatives and liquidity options.

 Likewise, a “flip” does not qualify for exchange purposes.
-Following the held for investment or used in a trade or business clause, IRC section 1031 goes on to state that property "held primarily for resale" does not qualify for an exchange.
+Following the held for investment or used in a trade or business clause, IRC section 1031 states that property "held primarily for resale" does not qualify for an exchange.

-If an investor has net operating losses (NOL) or passive activity losses (PAL) that may otherwise expire if not utilized, it may be wise to recognize the gain from a property sale when such gain may be (at least partially) offset by the tax losses.
-We recently worked with an investor who was facing a significant capital gain from the sale of highly appreciated property.
-The investor chose to sell off some “dogs” from elsewhere in his portfolio in order to offset the gains from the highly appreciated sale.
+If an investor has net operating losses (NOL) or passive activity losses (PAL) that may otherwise expire if not utilized, it may be wise to recognize the gain from a property sale when such gain may be (at least partially) offset by tax losses.
+We recently worked with an investor who faced a significant capital gain from the sale of highly appreciated property.
+The investor chose to sell off some “dogs” from elsewhere in his portfolio to offset the gains from the highly appreciated sale.

 When an investment property is sold at a taxable loss, there may not be a reason to do a 1031 exchange - why defer a gain when there is no gain to defer?
 If an investor does conduct an exchange on a property with a loss, the investor would not be able to recognize that loss until the sale of the replacement property.
 From a purely mathematical perspective, it is generally best to defer gains as long as possible, but recognize losses in their current term.